 ExploRussia is an independent and non-political private company.
 We select our partners very carefully and make sure cooperation rules are transparent for both sides.
 We take advantage of being a small company and take time to personally get to know the people we work with.
 Letters of endorsement from companies and clients are available on our website.
 Should you have any additional questions regarding our transparency policy, don’t hesitate to contact us.

-ExploRussia reserves the right at all times to terminate the tour if the behavior of any party member may cause danger to other clients, company employees or any third party, or damage to property.
+ExploRussia reserves the right at all times to terminate the tour if the behaviour of any party member may cause danger to other clients, company employees or any third party, or damage to property.
 In the event of such termination, our responsibility for the tour will cease.

 ExploRussia assists travelers with visa application and registration in Russia.
 Be aware that the Russian authorities take a particularly strict attitude towards security and compliance with visa and registration rules.